 Sexual Harassment Prevention Training

 Sexual harassment claims have exploded in the media bringing the topic to the forefront of our national conversation.
-Between the senators, movie stars, Hollywood producers, and TV executives, it seems harassment is pervasive.
+Between senators, movie stars, Hollywood producers, and TV executives, it seems harassment is pervasive.
 For far too long our society has turned a blind eye to this insidious problem.
-Harassment is tantamount to adult bullying.
 In the context of the workplace, the perpetrator often abuses a power imbalance in which the employee is rendered powerless due to a need to retain a job or advance a career.
-No person should ever have to tolerate being subjected to harassment to earn a living.